***Announcement: What Makes Me White? Part Two is now available. See News***

 Author, The Wages of Whiteness

-The 15-minute DVD takes a uniquely inquiring, often poetic approach
+The series of short DVDs takes a uniquely inquiring, often poetic approach

 to an often difficult subject.
 Starting with her own story of a childhood